When selling a house, understanding the pros and cons of sole or general agency agreements is important so you can make an informed decision.

 If an estate agency is second in line, they might encourage a general agency listing if you're indicating a preference for another company.

 So it can be confusing and hard to decide without giving it some solid thought.

-Experience tells us that signing a sole agency is by far the best option but it's time to debate the pros and cons and also consider the perceptions around each of them.
+Experience tells us that signing a sole agency agreement is by far the best option but it's time to debate the pros and cons and also consider the perceptions around each of them.

 Then further down, we take a look at a buyer's perspective, rather than the seller's, to see what difference this would make to a decision.

 This is a decision that should not be taken lightly.
-The fate of your sale, good or otherwise, relies on the right decision for you and your property.
+The fate of your house sale, good or otherwise, relies on the right decision for you and your property.